-With bold and sophisticated presentations, Cygnesis offered the public an easier and more affordable access to publications, boosted creativity worldwide, and freed authors from gatekeepers and middlemen.
+With bold and sophisticated presentations for that time, Cygnesis offered the public an easier and more affordable access to publications, boosted creativity worldwide, and freed authors from gatekeepers and middlemen.

 All these years, the cygenesis.co.uk website stayed inactive online for the sake of the good old times but was forgotten by the public.

 Instead of retiring the site, Floriana and Gary decided to open a virtual museum.
-Cygenesis.co.uk is now cygenesis.cc...
-Because, at the time, the .cc domains were the most fashionable.
+Cygenesis.co.uk crossed the ocean to become cygenesis.cc...
+Why .cc?
+Because before Y2K, the .cc domains were the most fashionable.

 Anyone interested in a page of internet history or wanting to see what one of the fanciest sites of the '90s looked like is WELCOME.